The challenge of hidden gifts in multi-agent reinforcement learning: Results

-Next, we reasoned that another potential cause of failure was the fact that agents did not even know if they themselves had dropped the key in the past.
-This would make credit assignment to the key drop action very hard.
-To make this component of the task easier, we provided the agents with an additional observation input, namely the last action that they took.
-Coupled with the recurrence in the models, this would permit the agents to know that they had dropped the key in the past if/when the collective reward was obtained.
-This would, in theory, make the credit assignment problem easier.
+Next, we reasoned that a cause of failure was that agents could not see themselves drop the key.
+To alleviate the credit assignment, we provided the agents with the last action they took as a one-hot vector.
+Coupled with the recurrence, this would permit the agents to know that they had dropped the key in the past when the collective reward was obtained.

-When we added the past action to the observation, we found that the independent PG models now showed signs of being able to learn to obtain the collective reward, much better than random (Fig. \ref{fig:5}a).
-This also led to better cumulative reward for the PG agents (Fig. \ref{fig:5}b).
-However, interestingly, the MARL agents still showed no ability to learn this task, exhibiting the same collapse in collective success rate and same low levels of cumulative reward as before (Fig. \ref{fig:5}a \& \ref{fig:5}b).
-These results indicated to us that there is something about the credit assignment problem in the Manitokan task that can be addressed by standard policy gradients agents, but not fancier credit assignment mechanisms.
-Additionally, the independent PG agents still showed very high variance in their collective success rate (Fig. \ref{fig:5}a), suggesting that there is something unique about the credit assignment problem in this task.
-We therefore turned to a formal analysis of the task to better understand the credit assignment problem therein.
+When we added the past action to the observation, we found that the PG agents now showed signs of obtaining the collective reward, much better than random (Fig. \ref{fig:4}).
+This also led to better cumulative reward (Fig. \ref{fig:4}).
+However, interestingly, the other agents showed no ability to learn this task, exhibiting the same collapse in collective success rate and same low levels of cumulative reward as before (Fig. \ref{fig:4a} \& \ref{fig:4b}).
+These results indicated that there is something about the credit assignment problem in the Manitokan task that can be addressed by the standard policy gradient objective, but not trust region mechanisms.
+Further modifying the reward function can help or inhibit these agents but removing one of the rewards harms success (E. \ref{e:rmod}).
+Changing or randomizing agent turn order also reduces success rate (E. \ref{e:turnorder}).
+Overall, the PG agents still exhibited very high variance in their collective success rate (Fig. \ref{fig:4}), suggesting more to the credit assignment problem.
+We then formally analyzed the value function of the task to better understand the credit assignment problem therein.